jkclee123/boulder-sp/prompt.md

 1. admin can view active admin pass list that belongs to his gym (gym field in user)
 2. admin can add and de-activate admin pass in this page
 3. admin can transfer admin pass to normal user account as private pass
-4. admin can consume pass in this page, similar to transfer, admin search for target user with telephone number or membershipId, check the name to see if target user is correct, and choose number of pass to consume, then the same number of private pass or market pass is consumed
+4. admin can consume pass in this page, similar to transfer, admin search for target user with phoneNumber or membershipId, check the name to see if target user is correct, and choose number of pass to consume, then the same number of private pass or market pass is consumed

 - pass log pass